Kr1shnam00rth1/NetWonIPS/README.md

 ## Network Intrusion Prevention System

-### Description
+### Overview

-+ Developed a Network Intrusion Prevention System using Python, utilizing Scapy for real-time packet inspection, implementing Snort rules for threat detection, and used IPTables for dynamic packet blocking.
++ Developed a Network Intrusion Prevention System (NIPS) using Python, utilizing Scapy for real-time packet inspection, implementing Snort rules for threat detection, and configuring IPTables for dynamic packet filtering.
-+ Created specialized modules to detect SSH and FTP brute-force login attempts through rate-limiting techniques and detailed logging mechanisms for attack and traffic data, facilitating continuous monitoring and reporting.
++ Designed and implemented modules to detect SSH and FTP brute-force login attempts, using rate-limiting techniques and detailed logging for attack and traffic data, enabling continuous monitoring and automated reporting.

 ### Project Structure

 + ```main.py``` : Entry point; coordinates all modules.